wsluo/221/README.md

 # 221

 ## System requirement
-Raspberry Pi 4 running 32-bit Linux
+Raspberry Pi 4B running 32-bit Linux.

 ## Enable ARM CPU counter register access from userspace
 By default the user space program has no access to the cycle counter.
 To enable the use of the register for timestamping, you must load a custom kernel module.
 See [this post](https://matthewarcus.wordpress.com/2018/01/27/using-the-cycle-counter-registers-on-the-raspberry-pi-3/).